Buldii99/IBM_PY_PROJECTS/README.md

-Using BeautifulSoup to Web Scraping
+Using BeautifulSoup for Web Scraping